 Compared with what it produced before the revamp, the renewed 1700 HSM can increase coil weight by almost 3.5 times to 27 tonnes with a potential further increase to 32 tonnes.
 Coils are made from premium slabs produced by the new continuous casting machine that was put into operation in 2019.

-Hot-rolled coils are in demand in the construction, machine building, pipe making and metal processing industries.
+Hot rolled coil is in demand in the construction, machine building, pipe making and metal processing industries.

 Heavy coils help to save time and processing costs, because the heavier the coils, the less intermediate operations will have to be done by the end user.

 The minimum thickness of rolled steel produced to European standards is going to be reduced from 1.8 mm to 1.2 mm, while the output of such thin-gauge material will increase.
 This saves customers of these products time and resources, because thin hot-rolled steel is an effective substitute for cold-rolled material in many applications and, therefore, does not require additional rolling.
 This product will also be available as part of package sales, when the maximum possible variety of sizes can be purchased from one supplier.